radius-project/design-notes/cli/cli-improvements.md

 The list can be generated at the following levels:

-1. List all resources in a given application and group.
+1. List all resources of a given type across all groups.
-2. List all resources in a given environment and group.
+2. List all resources of a given type in a group.
+Requires a -g group flag.
-3. List all resources across all applications and environment.
+3. List all resources of a given type in a given application and group.
+Requires a -a application and -g group flags.

+### rad resource show, delete, expose, log

+The aforementioned commands require a -g flag to specify group.

+### rad recipes

+### rad recipe show, list, register, unregister

+These commands should support -g flag mandatorily if a -e is used to specify the environment name.
+If -e is not specified, default environmentID in config.yaml can be used.